lai55ez-faire/reference_manager/README.md

 A simple program to watch content from sources chosen by you.

 ## Changelog
-Latest version is 0.81
+Latest version is 0.85
-* Little bugs are fixed
+* Settings are moved to new file
-* Static files are uploaded
+* Added button to refresh references list

 ## Plans
 I want to do these things in future.